Trump Spares African Elephants, Keeps Getting Clowned On Twitter As ‘Big Game Trophy’ Hunting Decision Paused

 Now that Trump has reversed his decision, some people are praising him for doing so.
 Wayne Pacelle, a premier animal protection advocate, wrote on Twitter that he was grateful that President Trump reassessed allowing the import of elephant and lion trophy hunting.
 Wayne called the trophy imports “the kind of trade we don’t need.”

-Josh Greenman compared Trump’s response to an earlier reply to basketball players, with Josh quipping about the African elephants saying thank you to President Trump.
+Josh Greenman compared Trump’s response to an earlier reply to basketball players, quipping about the African elephants saying thank you to President Trump.

 Do you think the many African elephants will say thank you President Trump?
 They were headed for the walls of hunters’ sitting rooms.